 One of the most interesting tidbits I’ve found is that a bird will die quickly if kept close to where a cook uses nonstick cookware.
 Probably not good for people then, either!

 Teflon and similar nonstick coatings are chemicals belonging to the PFC family.
 According to the EWG:

 “PFCs have been found in nearly all Americans tested by federal public health officials.
 Chemicals from this family are associated with smaller birth weight and size in newborn babies, elevated cholesterol, abnormal thyroid hormone levels, liver inflammation and weakened immune defense against disease.”

-So for sure one thing to do is to buy Teflon free cookware if you want to reduce the toxins in your kitchen.
+So for sure, one thing to do is to buy Teflon-free cookware if you want to reduce toxins in your home.

 Ideally, my family would be using ceramic cookware but it’s crazy expensive.
 There’s this pot I’ve had my eye on that costs over $200… so file that under “things I’ll buy when we win the lotto or are included in a massive inheritance”